hack-rice/hack-rice-website/README.md

 - export all static files to the `docs` directory
 - create `docs/CNAME` with the domain `hack.rice.edu` for GH Pages to recognize a custom domain
 - create `docs/.nojekyll` to prevent `_next/...` from being ignored by Github Pages when deployed, and
-- stage & commit the `docs` folder.
+- stage the project.

 You will need to run

 ```
+$ git commit -m "your message"
 $ git push
 ```
 in order for changes to be reflected on the hosted Github Pages project.